60 min. Yin Yoga and Meditation Class

 blog post 60 min mindful yin yoga meditation class jennifer raye

-During yin yoga, we hold postures for longer periods of time in a very passive and receptive way.
-This targets specific tissues, increases circulation, and encourages more mobility.
-In this class we also use the slower more gentle approach as a way to encourage internal awareness practices such as mindfulness of body and mindfulness of breath.
+During yin yoga, we hold postures for longer periods in a very passive, receptive way.
+This targets specific tissues, increases blood flow, and promotes greater mobility.
+In this class, we also employ a slower, more gentle approach to encourage internal awareness through mindful practices, such as mindfulness of the body and breath.

 I hope you enjoyed the practice!